Particular/docs.particular.net/nservicebus/recoverability/index.md

 Note: The configured value describes the minimum number of times a message will be retried if its processing consistently fails.
 Especially in environments with competing consumers on the same queue, there is an increased chance of retrying a failing message more times across the endpoints.

-Note: Number of immediate retries is best effort.
-Immediate retries might be performed more than configured amount of time (even if configured to be off).
-To ensure messages are processed at-most-once the endpoint needs to be configured to [transaction mode](/transports/transactions.md) `None`.
+Note: The actual number of immediate retries performed is done on a best-effort basis.
+Immediate retries might be performed more than configured number of times (even if configured to be off) depending on the environment (e.g. when there are competing consumers).
+To ensure messages are processed once at most, the endpoint must be configured to use [transaction mode](/transports/transactions.md) `None`.

 ### Transport transaction requirements